Filiberto Ojeda Ríos: Aftermath

-The report by the Puerto Rico Commission on Civil Rights states that Dr. Rodríguez Morales, one of the two forensic pathologists that performed the autopsy, declared that "as a pathologist she cannot 'say at what precise time' Ojeda Ríos died, what can be given is an estimate of the number of hours that he had been dead."
+The report by the Puerto Rico Commission on Civil Rights states that Rodríguez Morales, one of the two forensic pathologists that performed the autopsy, declared that "as a pathologist she cannot 'say at what precise time' Ojeda Ríos died, what can be given is an estimate of the number of hours that he had been dead."
 She added she did not believe that a person of 72 years, who had had open heart surgery, could have survived an hour.

-The FBI was criticized for failing to notify Commonwealth of Puerto Rico officials in advance of the arrest of Ojeda Ríos arrest operation by the Commission on Civil Rights, but the OIG report "determined that the FBI made the decision not to notify Puerto Rico officials of the operation because of concerns about leaks that could compromise the operation, which was a reasonable consideration under the circumstances."
+The FBI was criticized for failing to notify Commonwealth of Puerto Rico officials in advance of the Ojeda Ríos arrest operation by the Commission on Civil Rights, but the OIG report "determined that the FBI made the decision not to notify Puerto Rico officials of the operation because of concerns about leaks that could compromise the operation, which was a reasonable consideration under the circumstances."
 The report found that the "FBI missed opportunities to provide accurate information to the public and to Commonwealth officials regarding the reasons for the delay in entering Ojeda's residence" but that the delayed entry itself was justified.

 Politicians across party lines in Puerto Rico criticized the handling of the event.
 Sitting governor Aníbal Acevedo Vilá criticized the FBI assault as "improper" and "highly irregular" and demanded to know why his government was not informed beforehand.
 The FBI refused to release information beyond the official press release, citing security and agent privacy issues.
 Three Puerto Rican members of the U.S. Congress demanded the release of more specific, and more responsive, FBI information.
 Amnesty International demanded an independent investigation into the possibility of "extra-judicial execution" in the case.
-A United Nations General Assembly Special Committee resolution, sponsored by Cuba, labeled the killing an "assassination".
+A United Nations General Assembly Special Committee resolution labeled the killing an "assassination".